LittleSJL/Text_mining_CW1/doc/README.md

 In order to identify the model directly from the file name, the model information is used to name all its corresponding files.

-Taking `BoW model, use Glove embedding, freeze the embedding during training` as an example,
+Taking `BoW model, use Glove embedding, freeze the embedding` as an example,
 - configuration file: bow_glove_freeze.ini
 - model: bow_glove_freeze.pt
 - result file: result_bow_glove_freeze.txt